fghoraishi/Comcast_ansible/README.md

 # Sample scenario for Hello World website.

-re-Staging a Company VPC on AWS:
+pre-Staging a Company VPC on AWS:

 I created Virtual Private Cloud (VPC) for Company A using private IP CIDR 10.0.0.0/16 I then created three subnets: